samrocketman/jervis/CONTRIBUTING.md

 [The wiki][wiki] is used as a comprehensive guide for users and developers of Jervis.
 All material is mirrored and regularly tagged in case of vandalism.

+# Code style

+Before making a contribution to Jervis be sure to review the [style guide][style] used by the Jervis project.
+Code that does not conform is less likely to be merged because it would require work to fix.
+So please ensure your code style conforms with the rest of the project.

 [issues]: https://github.com/samrocketman/jervis/issues
+[legal]: legal/README.md
+[style]: STYLE_GUIDE.md
 [wiki]: https://github.com/samrocketman/jervis/wiki